ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

 * Transfer incident data between two Organizations within the same Resilient instance.
 * Transfer incident data to more than one Resilient instance at the same time.
 * Synchronized incident data objects include: artifacts, attachments, notes, milestones, tasks and datatables.
+* Choice of databases too retain synchronization information: SQLite or PostreSQL

 # License